Animal Crossing: New Leaf: Gameplay

 The game features a new mechanic that makes the player the town mayor, allowing them to have more customization of their town than in previous games.
 While taking part in mayoral duties is not obligatory to play the game, being the head of town imparts two gameplay features new to the series: Public Works Projects and Ordinances.
 Public Works Projects allow players to collect funds from townsfolk and other visiting players to construct new objects such as bridges, fountains, and light poles, as well as add new facilities such as campsites and cafés.
 Ordinances gives players the ability to customize the way their town functions by passing laws, such as making the town wealthier, encouraging citizens to plant more flowers, or making the shops open earlier or later.
-Only the first person to register a save file on each copy of the game will be able to become mayor, as subsequent save files will be able to become villagers.
+Only the first person to register a save file on each copy of the game will be able to become mayor.

 New Leaf makes various uses of the Nintendo 3DS's features, some of which are made available as time passes.
 Players can visit other players' towns via local play or online with up to four friends (an optional club membership on Tortimer Island allows players to explore the island with other online players).
 A Dream Suite feature allows players to download dream versions of other people's towns to freely explore.
 The Happy Home Showcase allows players to view the homes of other players encountered on StreetPass, as well as order some of the furniture their house contains.
 A sewing machine in the Able Sisters shop allows players to create QR codes of their designs, which other players can download using the Nintendo 3DS's camera.
 Play Coins can be used to buy fortune cookies, which in turn can be exchanged for special prizes, such as rare items based on other Nintendo franchises.